 Electric vehicles are driving an unprecedented lithium boom.
 Electric vehicles captured less than one percent of the global vehicle market in 2016, yet this one percent was enough to drive a major boom in lithium prices and investment.
 With automakers introducing a wide variety of new all-electric models and with sales growing at 40% annually, lithium will remain in high demand for decades.

 Lithium is an essential element for the high-energy batteries that power portable electronics and electric vehicles.
 Lithium has a unique position on the periodic table, offering high voltage and high capacity that cannot be replicated by other metals.
 A select few battery technologies have shown potential to one day replace today's lithium-ion batteries.
-These new batteries are based on lithium metal anodes, which can double energy density but also increase lithium usage by 5x per kilowatt-hour.
+These new batteries are based on lithium metal anodes, which can double energy density but also increase lithium usage per kilowatt-hour.
 Lithium is here to stay.